What is quality improvement in healthcare?

 What do you do with the data?

 You’ve been collecting data with a quality improvement goal in mind.
 Now what?
 Here are three steps for assessing your improvement efforts.

 Leverage data analytics

 Analytics are the backbone of the quality improvement process.
-You’ll benefit the most from a platform with built-in analytics tools, dashboards, and visualizations to help you easily discover patterns, identify correlations, and monitor progress over time.
+You’ll benefit the most from a platform with built-in analytics tools, dashboards, and visualisations to help you easily discover patterns, identify correlations, and monitor progress over time.

 Each individual involved in the quality improvement process should have access to these analytics.
-Certain stakeholders may benefit from tailored visualizations and dashboards containing the information most relevant to their role in the improvement process.
+Certain stakeholders may benefit from tailored visualisations and dashboards containing the information most relevant to their role in the improvement process.

 Perform continuous monitoring